How to Make the ENSPIRE Disklavier Play the Piano Part of Any Song

 Syncing the Audio

 After downloading the MIDI file, I found that the MIDI file did not properly sync with the audio.
 In order to solve this, I synthesized the audio (using FluidSynth with Yamaha C7 samples).
 I then imported this into Audacity, and played the isolated piano alongside the original audio.
-After a few attempts, I then moved the audio back and forth until I determined exactly how much time had to be added to properly sync the two pieces.
+I moved the audio back and forth to determine exactly how much time had to be added to properly sync the two pieces.

 The isolated piano comes in much too early!